Drawing from Graphics - Overview

 -Mona Brookes, pages 82-83

-Where to Start, page 90, does not have its own subheading, but I am adding it here as if it does.
-The paragraphs have suggestions for nudging your students in where to start.
-Those who draw know that you draw the closest object first, but this is more of a compositional thinking process than putting the pencil to paper and drawing without thinking of where to start.
-There are two things to consider, the location of the subject on the paper and what part of the subject to draw first.
+Where to Start, page 90, has suggestions to teach your students about where to start a drawing.
+Those who draw know that the closest object is typically drawn first, but this is more of a compositional thinking process than putting the pencil to paper and drawing without thinking about where the parts of the drawing will go on the piece of paper.
+There are two things to consider, 1. the location of the subject on the paper and 2. what part of the subject to draw first.
 Of course, I may be way off base and this may not be what the author is saying at all.
 Nevertheless, Where to Start leads to Preliminary Sketches.

 Regarding where to start, there is a tip in the last part of the paragraph with the heading: Beginning on page 95.